 The highest volumes of bicycle traffic in the evening peak were observed on Howard Street.
 Overall, bicycle traffic is light at the intersections observed.
 Figure 3.4-5 shows the bicycle network in the study area.

-Figure 3.4-5 Map of Bicycle Network
+Figure 3.4-5 Bicycle Routes in the Project Area